 You have the option to purchase existing buildings to develop or to house your business.
 Look for property in a convenient location, but pay attention to local zoning regulations to determine what improvements you could make to the building itself.

 Management Checklist for Buildings

 Whether you are a first-time or seasoned investor, this checklist covers the essentials of managing commercial real estate.

 Whether you are planning to redevelop or build your commercial real estate from scratch, this checklist has everything you need.

 Watch out for Red Flags

-You think you have found the perfect property.
+You think you have found the perfect property in the Raleigh area?
 But these seemingly minor property issues can cause major problems down the road.

 Review What To Avoid

 Office buildings are categorized based on their age, location, amenities, and other features.
 Learn what features qualify buildings as Class A.